flyinsky6/RF-PSSM/README.md

 ## Algorithm

-Datapre.m is used to use 2DPCA to extract features in PSSM, divide datasets, and normalize data.
+Datapre.m is used to adopt 2DPCA to extract features in PSSM, divide datasets, and normalize data.
 Splitdata_AC.m is used to split the training data into several parts(5).
 HCV_svm_main.m is used to show the result of 5-fold cross-validation by SVM using the parameters obtained after grid search.
 RotationForest.m is used to show the result of 5-fold cross-validation by RF-PSSM using the parameters obtained after grid search.